-Working in the pharmaceutical industry, I deal with more highly educated personnel and inordinately more regulated operations than other truckers.
+Working in the pharmaceutical industry, I deal with more highly educated personnel and inordinately more regulated operations than most other logistics and transportation companies.
 The usual for me entails a stronger importance placed on customer experience, product security, and operational excellence.
-We take more time than most truckers to ensure that product damages are avoided, we carry larger insurance coverage, we use newer and better equipment, and we have more robust operational practices.
-We also make a lot more money, too; so much so, that our average wage outweighs the average American by nearly two times.
-The gist is that pharma truckers have a much better gig than virtually all other drivers.
-Still, we get little more respect from basically everybody.
-Our lack of respect then must not have much to do with the kind of money we make or the comparable prestige of our job.
+We take more time than other parts of the industry to ensure that product damages are avoided, we carry larger insurance coverage, we use newer and better equipment, and we have more robust operational practices.

 And while our world continues to struggle to understand the concept of respect in meaningful, consistent ways, truckers know it means something to them.
 Most, if not all, truckers feel a complete lack of respect from others.
 Team Run Smart (TRS), a sponsored web platform that provides truckers general industry and operating advice, reported one of Overdrive Magazine’s poll results showing that a lack of respect is one of the worst parts of a trucker’s job.
 In response, TRS suggested 5 ways to show greater respect to drivers, which included a greater appreciation for truckers’ time, higher pay, and honesty.
 And it’s true, being in the industry, I can confirm that truckers are generally under-appreciated, underpaid, and frequently lied to by various entities.